- What is child support?

 - What if the parent paying support doesn't show up at the hearing?

-- What about alimony, custody and visitation?
+- What about alimony, the child's living arrangements, and parenting time?

 - How much child support will the parent receiving support get?